vadim0x60/keeptalking/README.md

 )
 ```

-Don't worry about rate limits, `write` automatically self-throttles as necessary.
+`write` automatically self-throttles as necessary so it's safe to call thousands of `write()`s in parallel with no external rate limiting.

 ### Vibe functions